Mon-Thurs: 8am-5pm | Fri: 8am-12pm Now offering virtual appointments

 TIP 4: Great expectations

 Be prepared for family roles to shift during the first weeks and months with a new baby.
 Your partner will barely have time for a shower some days, let alone cooking dinner or doing laundry.
+You’ll earn so many partner points by picking up these household duties yourself.
+But if that’s not possible, you can always try throwing money at it.
+Door Dash is never a bad idea.

 TIP 5: Let's talk about sex, Baby